 When buying a cast iron bath always check your floor first, often floors in old homes will need to be specially reinforced to support the weight.

-5. Add a touch of style with a SLEEK SLIPPER bath
+10. Add a touch of style with a slipper bath

 If you have the space, a freestanding bath with floor mounted taps makes a great focal point in a bathroom.
-With one high end ideal for sitting back and relaxing in after a long day, this Astonian Slipper bath from Aston Matthews has an indulgent, elegant feel and costs from £1,911.95.
+With one high end ideal for sitting back and relaxing in after a long day, this Astonian Slipper bath from Aston Matthews has an indulgent, elegant feel.

 To complement their country-style interiors and give their freestanding roll top a unique twist, the owners of this bathroom cleverly decoupaged the outside of their tub in pieces of Peony & Sage's Fleur fabric.

-To create a show-stopping focal point in your bathroom, why not give your tub a bespoke finish like this burnished, weathered patina?
+To create a show-stopping focal point in your bathroom, why not copy this idea a give your freestanding tub a bespoke finish like this burnished, weathered patina?
 For a similar look, paint the outside of the bath with Annie Sloan Chalk Paint in Florence and then apply copper leaf over the top.
 To finish, seal the exterior with Annie Sloan Clear Chalk Paint Wax.

 Made from acrylic rather than the classic cast iron, but with the same timeless style, this Dulwich roll top from Victoria Plum is a great budget option for the owners – both first time buyers – of this Nottinghamshire cottage.

-When you have a home awash with beautiful features, sometimes a more subtle design is the way forward.
+When you have a home awash with beautiful features, sometimes a more subtle freestanding bath is the way forward.
 With a simple, understated silhouette, this Orchard Warfe freestanding bath from Victoria Plum allows the striking stained glass window to take centre stage.